bart747/bart747/_posts/2016-03-08-payment-UI-friction.md

 date: 2016-03-08
 ---

-A page with a final "buy" button or a credit card data form, is a huge friction trigger.
+A page with a final "buy" button or a credit card data form is a huge friction trigger.
 It's the moment when you, as a buyer, think again about spendings and transaction safety.